Being a biker chick in a man dominating world can have its challenges. However, it is one of the most exciting and thrilling adventures to date.

 Style: There are many different bikes as there are different cars.
 There are cruisers, dirt bikes, sportbikes, and more.
 Selecting your bike will be a factor in what your objective is.
 If you are planning to ride long distance on your bike a cruiser is a way to go as you sit upright and the suspension is a lot smoother.

 You took the course, bought a bike and accessories NOW WHAT!!!
 It is time to ride and shine.
-Take your bike for a ride learn everything you need to know about it.
+Take your bike for a ride.
+Learn everything you need to know about it.
 How it feels when you turn.
 Take a short trip through your neighborhood where you can make turns and stops.
 Find an empty parking lot to practice curves and turns as well.
-Once you have mastered that take it on a highway that doesn’t get much traffic.
+Once you have mastered that take it on the highway that doesn’t get much traffic.
 From there start setting goals for long distance rides.

 Riding a motorcycle takes practice and patience.
 If you are determined you can be up and going in no time.
 My first long distance ride was only 3 weeks after my training course.
 In 6 months I have been out of state twice been in parades and all over the state of Louisiana with no signs of stopping…So what is stopping you lady rider?